Yurik72/ESPHomeController/README.md

 - [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)

  -[rc-switch](https://github.com/sui77/rc-switch) small changes are done to works with ESP32 as well

+ -[ESPHap](https://github.com/Yurik72/ESPHap) this is library for native Apple Home Kit integration

 Parts of the code were taken or inspired by the following sources: